floragunncom/search-guard-docs/logstash.md

         - CRUD
         - CREATE_INDEX
 ```

+**The permission indices:data/write/bulk* on cluster level is only required for Logstash 5.**

 This config entry assumes that the logstash user is assigned to the role `sg_logstash`.
 You can set/change this in the file `sg_roles_mapping.yml` if necessary.
 The user needs the permission to `put` and get `get` templates on cluster level.
 It also needs to have the permission to create and modify indices starting with `logstash-`, and of course the permission to create, read, update and modify documents in these indices.
 The `*beat*` entry is necessary if you use any of the beats datashippers.

 Please note that the permissions `CRUD` and `CREATE_INDEX` are action groups.
 An action group is a named set of permissions.
 Think of action groups as shortcuts.
 You can find the actual permissions definition for these groups in the file `sg_action_groups.yml`: